San Marcos Growers LogoSan Marcos Growers

 Winter Hardiness: 20-25° F

 Aloe dawei 'Yellow' (Yellow Dawe's Aloe) - A clump-forming shrub aloe with thick stems that elongate to 1-2 feet tall with an open rosette of 1 to 2 inch wide by 18 inch long grayish green slightly-recurved leaves that have attractive and prominent closely-spaced reddish-brown small teeth along the margins and a reddish flush to the new growth.
-In mid-winter upwardly inclined red tipped yellow flower buds appear clustered near the tips of the 2-foot-tall red stemmed branching inflorescences and droop downwards as the golden yellow flowers open.
+In later summer into fall the upwardly inclined red tipped yellow flower buds appear clustered near the tips of the 2-foot-tall red stemmed branching inflorescences and droop downwards as the golden yellow flowers open and plants sometimes flower again in winter.

 Plant in a well-drained soil in full sun to light shade in the desert and water occasionally to infrequently.
 Cold hardy down to at least 25° F - undamaged here at those temperatures in 2007.
 A nice smaller attractive aloe that adds a bit of winter color to the garden.